jbellis/jamm/README.md

     +--thunk [java.nio.DirectByteBuffer$Deallocator] 32 bytes (32 bytes)
 ```

-In reality the `cleaner` fields has some extra fields that `MemoryMeter` is excluding as they might result in an incorrect
+In reality the `cleaner` field has some extra fields that `MemoryMeter` is excluding as they might result in an incorrect
 measurement.
 Those fields are:
 * `queue` as it is a dummy queue referenced by all `Cleaner` instances
 * `next` and `prev` as they are used to create a doubly-linked list of live cleaners and therefore refer to other Cleaners instances